JoeleenKado/movie-sagas/INSTRUCTIONS.md

 ### Home / List Page

-This should display all of the movies in the movie database.
+X This should display all of the movies in the movie database.
 When a movie poster is clicked, a user should be brought to the `/details` view.

 ### Details Page